 Q: Hi does gold filled have a smell to them after a while? - Alvina

 A: Hi Alvina, I’ve never heard of that happening before.
 Try using mild soapy water with a child’s soft toothbrush to gently clean it.
-Hope that helps!

 Q: Pertaining to gold filled does the 5% requirement only pertain to GF made in the US?
 What about other countries like China… can they put less and still call it GF? - Julie

 A: In the United States, we are regulated by the FTC which states that GF jewelry must contain 5% gold alloy by weight, therefore, it is illegal to claim that a piece of jewelry is GF which does not meet that percentage.
 The gold layer should be 12 karat or higher and the karatage must be disclosed.
-In China, they are regulated by AQSIQ which is not as strict as to the percentage of gold found in a gold-filled jewelry.
+In China, they are regulated by AQSIQ which is not as strict to the percentage of gold found in gold-filled jewelry.
 If you were to purchase gold-filled jewelry from another country, you should get a certificate from the manufacturer to prove the gold content in the piece.
 Also, If you wanted to turn around and sell it here, legally you can not call it gold-filled if it doesn’t meet the FTC requirements.
 You should always buy all your gold-filled components from a reputable source to be safe.

 Q: Thank you so much for this information re gold-filled and how to avoid blackening.
 I am a beginner, with $6,000 in inventory, and $25 in sales so far!
 I have made many mistakes in purchases, so this was crucial information for me.
 I am learning the hard (and expensive) way.
-Will keep up with the blogs and try to keep the mistakes to a minimum. - Nana
+I will keep up with the blogs and try to keep the mistakes to a minimum. - Nana

-Q: Will stamping a gold filled blank expose the brass underneath the gold layer?
+Q: Will stamping a gold-filled blank expose the brass underneath the gold layer?
 I am worried that stamping will start to tarnish. - Lynn

 A: Hi Lynn, It shouldn’t.
 The gold layer is thick enough that it compresses with the indentation, rather than exposing the metal as cutting it would.

-Q: Dear Erica,thank you for so much information.
+Q: Dear Erica, thank you for so much information.
 Greatly appreciated.
 I am also allergic to different metals and must wear at least 14kt gold.
-I am a beginner and purchased gold filled wire to practice making fittings and jewelry as gifts.
+I am a beginner and purchased gold-filled wire to practice making fittings and jewelry as gifts.
 What would be an appropriate gauge for stringing beads of 8mm – 10mm?
 Thank you. - Gail

 A: Hi Whitney, that’s a great question!
 When you stamp gold-filled it compresses it instead of removing the gold-filled.
 You’re not losing the gold in the process like you would if you were sanding it away.
 Hope that helps!